postsharp/postsharp-emails/150-eligibility-and-diagnostics.md

 }
 ```

-In this instance everything should be logged and indeed it is with the Fabric applying the log aspect to each method.
+In this instance, everything should be logged, and indeed it is, with the Fabric applying the log aspect to each method.

 ```c#